visgl/luma.gl/docs/upgrade-guide.md

 # Upgrade Guide

-## Upgrading from V3 to V4
+## Upgrading from v3 to v4

-V4 is a major release and a number of previously deprecated features have been removed in luma.gl V4.
-In addition a number of additional deprecations have been made.
+luma.gl v4 is a major release and a number of previously deprecated features have been removed and a number of additional deprecations have been made at the same time in this version.

 ## Removed Features

-Some previously deprecated classes and functions have been removed in luma.gl v4 and applications must be updated if they are still using these.
+Some previously deprecated classes and functions have been removed in luma.gl v4 and applications must be updated with the new classes and functions if they are still using these.

 | Symbol               | Replacement      | Comment |
 | ---                  | ---              | --- |